vk672/tria-contact-list/README.md

 ## 🎨 Design Decisions

-- Chosen a gentle color gradient for professional visual impact.
+- Used a gentle color gradient for visual impact.
-- Avatar circles for contacts give personalization and polish.
+- Avatar circles for contacts add personalization and polish.
 - Form validation prevents incomplete data and guides user.
-- Toast notifications create instant, clear feedback.
+- Toast notifications provide instant, clear feedback.
 - Mobile-first responsive layout for accessibility and usability.
-- Structure follows React modular best practices for maintainability.
+- React modular structure for maintainability.

 ---